Natural Resources

 Unit Summary:

-Students will obtain and combine information from multiple sources such as videos, articles, and virtual experiences to describe that energy and fuel are derived from natural resources.
-Students will also obtain information on the difference between a renewable and non-renewable resources by experiencing a virtual field trip and completing several interactive games online.
+Students will obtain and combine information from multiple sources, such as videos, articles, and virtual experiences, to describe how energy and fuel are derived from natural resources.
+Students will also learn about the difference between renewable and non-renewable resources by taking a virtual field trip and completing several interactive games online.
 Students will be challenged to apply their knowledge in order to “Save the World” from an energy crisis.
-Finally, students will be evaluated on their understanding of this standard by creating a presentation in which they will compare a renewable and a non-renewable resource on a poster or by using a digital presentation such as a PowerPoint, prezi, etc.
+Finally, students will be evaluated on their understanding of this standard by creating a presentation comparing a renewable and a non-renewable resource, either on a poster or in a digital format such as PowerPoint, Prezi, etc.

 Hook Event: